swizard0/purescript-phantomjs/README.md

 pulp build --include test --main Test.Main --to phantom-script.js
 ```

-and then executed it with:
+and then execute it with:
 ```
 phantomjs phantom-script.js http://yahoo.com
 ```